VladimirBoro/WelnessFirst/README.md

 **Deployment:** GitHub Pages

 ## License
-This project is proprietary and licensed exclusively to [Client Name].
+This project is proprietary and licensed exclusively to Marina Borodianski.
 Redistribution, modification, or commercial use is prohibited without permission.